an inner ear disorder. The two vestibular nerves in your inner ear send your

 - are under extreme stress

-- take some prescription or over-the-counter medications (especially aspirin)
+- take some prescription medications

 If you have symptoms of labyrinthitis, you should make an

 physical exam.
-In some cases, itis not obvious during an ear exam, so a
+In some cases, it’s not obvious during an ear exam, so a

 conditions, so your doctor may order tests to rule them out.
 These conditions

 - small stroke